louisnass/louisnass.github.io/index.md

 ## About me:

-My name is Louis Nass, I am a Research Assistant pursuing my Doctorate in Applied Mathematics at Tulane University (Roll wave!).
+My name is Louis Nass, I am a recent graduate from Tulane University where I earned my Ph.D in Applied Mathematics (Roll wave!).

 I am from Wisconsin and received my Bachelor's of Science in Mathematics at Marquette University (Ring out ahoya!).